nilp0inter/gptrun/README.md

 ```

 Look other examples in `examples.py`.
-And if you came up with more examples just send me a pull request.
+And if you came up with more, just send me a pull request.

 You can adjust GPT3 parameters using the decorator.
 See `examples.py`.